Healing After a Traumatic Brain Injury With Transcranial Magnetic Stimulation (TMS)

 A TBI — even a mild TBI can lead to a variety of long-term physical and mental health problems, including fatigue, blurred vision headaches, depression, and anxiety.
 More severe TBIs can result in seizures, stroke, and coma.
 TBIs can affect a person’s ability to think clearly and remember important facts.
 A person may need long-term treatment to deal with complications that result from TBIs.

-Transcranial Magnetic Stimulation (TMS) and Magnetic Resonance Therapy (MeRT) are two non-invasive treatments that have been shown to be effective in treating traumatic brain injuries.
-These innovative treatments can reduce some of the long-term symptoms often seen with these types of injuries.
+Transcranial Magnetic Stimulation (TMS) is a non-invasive treatment that’s been shown to be effective in treating traumatic brain injuries.
+TMS can reduce some of the long-term symptoms often seen with these types of injuries.

 Symptoms of a Traumatic Brain Injury